Make your own DIY Disney-themed t-shirts for even more fun at the parks!

 I didn’t know exactly what I wanted and went down a serious rabbit hole on Etsy looking at designs.

-When I stumbled across this Minnie head full of Disney characters I was hooked!
-(It also comes with a Mickey Head version!)
+When I stumbled across a Minnie head full of Disney characters I was hooked!

 To use two colors on the design I simply ungrouped the file then regrouped all of the characters together and all of the bow parts together and cut them one at a time.